Unsupervised Learning-based Calibration Scheme for Rough Volatility Models: Numerical experiments

 \section{Numerical experiments}

-Now we showcase the performance of the proposed calibration scheme.
-First, we evaluate the performance using simulated data.
-Since the synthetic data is noise-free and unaffected by market imperfections, we can assess the calibration performance independently of the rBergomi model's modeling capabilities.
-Then we conduct calibrations using historical market data.
-The model parameters can be either scalars or functions, and we analyze their learning effectiveness for the market data.
-Since the original mSOE scheme is unsuitable for the case of time-varying function parameters, we provide an adapted version in \cref{append: mSOE scheme for time-dependent rBergomi} to get the samples of $\br{X_t, V_t, W_t, W_t^\perp}$ required by \cref{alg: calibration_1}.
+In this section, we evaluate the performance of the proposed calibration scheme within the rBergomi framework.
+We begin by assessing performance using simulated data.
+Because synthetic data is noise-free and devoid of market imperfections, it allows for an assessment of calibration accuracy independent of the rBergomi model's inherent limitations.
+Subsequently, we conduct calibrations using historical market data, treating model parameters as either scalars or time-varying functions.
+As the original mSOE scheme is ill-suited for time-varying parameters, we provide an adapted version in Appendix \ref{append: mSOE scheme for time-dependent rBergomi} to generate the necessary samples of $\br{X_t, V_t, W_t, W_t^\perp}$.

-First we describe the general experimental settings.
-We employ TensorFlow \cite{abadi2016tensorflow} as an autodifferentiable framework and basically follow the implementation of \texttt{Deep BSDE Solver} \cite{deepBSDE}.
-All the experiments are carried out on the following computing infrastructure: CPU: Dual Intel Xeon 6226R (16 Core); GPU: NVIDIA Tesla V100 32GB SXM2, OS: Rocky Linux 8 (x86-64).
-The {NN Architecture} is chosen as follows.
-For $i = 0, 1, \cdots, n-1$, the sub-networks $\mu_i$ and $\phi_i$ are fully connected NNs with two hidden layers, 32 neurons per layer and leaky ReLU activation function with negative slope 0.3.
-We implement batch normalization right after each linear transformation and before activation, which is initialized to a normal or uniform distribution.
-All the trainable weights of dense layers involved in $\mu_i$ and $\phi_i$ are initialized via Xavier uniform distribution and zero bias without pre-training.
+We first outline the general experimental settings.
+We employ TensorFlow \cite{abadi2016tensorflow} as the automatic differentiation framework, largely adhering to the implementation of the \texttt{Deep BSDE Solver} \cite{deepBSDE}.
+All experiments are conducted on the following computing infrastructure: CPU: Dual Intel Xeon 6226R (16 Core); GPU: NVIDIA Tesla V100 32GB SXM2; OS: Rocky Linux 8 (x86-64).
+The neural network architecture is defined as follows: for $i = 0, 1, \cdots, n-1$, the sub-networks $\mu_i$ and $\phi_i$ consist of fully connected neural networks with two hidden layers, each containing 32 neurons, utilizing a leaky ReLU activation function with a negative slope of 0.3.
+Batch normalization is applied immediately following each linear transformation and prior to activation.
+All trainable weights in the dense layers of $\mu_i$ and $\phi_i$ are initialized using the Xavier uniform distribution, with biases initialized to zero.
+No pre-training is employed.